KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 # Hashtable as a collection of properties

 So far the type of objects we placed in our hashtable were all the same type of object.
 I used ages in all those examples and the key was the person's name.
-This is a great way to look at it when your collection of objects have a name.
+This is a great way to look at it when your collection of objects each have a name.
 Another common way to use hashtables in Powershell is to hold a collection of properties where the key is the name of the property.
-I'll step into that idea in the next set of examples.
+I'll step into that idea in this next example.

 ## Property based access